djaodjin/djaodjin-saas/docs/ledger.rst

 - Withdraw
     Cash that was taken out of the platform by a *provider*.
 - Writeoff
-    Receivable that cannot and will not be collected by a *provider*
+    Payables that cannot and will not be collected by a *provider*

 Place a subscription order from a ``Cart``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^